ngkenzy/self-healing-data-path/CASE_STUDY.md

-# Case Study — Self-Healing Data Path
+# Case Study for Self-Healing Data Path

 ## Problem
 In WAN environments, link failures can cause service disruption if routing protocols take too long to reconverge.
 Traditional BGP convergence may take seconds — unacceptable for low-latency workloads.
 The challenge was to engineer a resilient data path that self-heals in under 300 ms.